junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Oh God," Sam gasps, instinctively trying to cover Cas's wound with his trench coat, using it as a makeshift big bandage.

 "Don't!"
 Dean catches his wrist before Sam can touch Cas's wound.
 "Don't touch him!" *You can hurt him.* He thinks but doesn't have time to say it.
-"We'll need a stretcher."
+"I'll get the car closer, you stay with him.
+We can use the coat as a stretcher."

+Sam retracts his hand in confusion but he doesn't argue.